Angels in the Outfield

 4/5

-Emphasizes the power of faith, optimism, and the importance of finding a supportive, chosen family when biological circumstances are difficult.
+Emphasizes the power of hope, perseverance, and the importance of finding support systems outside of one's immediate biological family.

 Positive Role Models